-Our staff at Anova Fertility have the expertise and compassion to manage the treatment cycles of Intended Parent(s) and their chosen donors.
+Our staff has the expertise and empathy to manage the treatment cycles of aspiring parents and their chosen donors.

-The most common reasons intended parents seek sperm donation include:
+The most common reasons an aspiring parent seeks sperm donation include:

 At Anova, we accept donations from known donors (like a friend or a relative), as well as from sperm banks that are carefully vetted, well regulated, and reputable.

 Yes.
 Thorough screening is carried out and documented on all donor samples available through sperm/egg banks, according to Health Canada federal regulations.
 This screening involves a thorough family history, complete medical, social and sometimes psychological history, blood group information, genetic screening and screening for transmissible diseases.